harrisonized/harrisonized.github.io/_posts/2020-02-02-prepare-laptop-for-ds.md

 To help you get started, I'll include instructions here on how to create the environment I use for basic data analysis work.
 Note that this environment is pretty bloated, you definitely don't need all these packages, but it may be useful during your bootcamp that you aren't starting from scratch.
 The instructions on this will work for all three operating systems with slight modifications.
 If you're on Windows, use Git Bash as the terminal.

-Click [here](https://harrisonized.github.io/environment-files/environment-seed.yml) to download the environment-seed.yml file for the starter environment.

-Now move the environment-seed.yml file into home, then update your base conda version:
+Click [here](/assets/article_images/2020-02-02-prepare-laptop-for-ds/environment-files/starter-env.txt) to download the yml file for the starter environment.
+Copy and paste the text into a text file named starter-env.yml.
+Next, move the starter-env.yml file into home and update your base conda version:

 ```
 conda update -n base -c defaults conda
 ```

 Now create the environment.
-This may not always work.
+This will take a while and may not always be successful.
 If it doesn't work, conda will tell you which packages can't be found.
 For those packages, remove the build number and try again.
 If the packages still can't be found, for example, if there are some macOS packages that were installed using homebrew, delete them.

 ```
-conda env create -f environment-seed.yml
+conda env create -f starter-env.yml
 conda activate starter
 conda update conda
 ```

-Click [here](https://harrisonized.github.io/environment-files/pinned) to download a file called pinned, and move the file into the following folder:
+To make sure your versions stay constant when you update your environment, conda allows you to pin packages at specific version numbers.
+For example, click [here](/assets/article_images/2020-02-02-prepare-laptop-for-ds/environment-files/pinned.txt) to view an example of a pinned file.
+Copy and paste the text into a text file, then name it pinned, with no extension.
+Move it into the following folder:

 ```
 anaconda3/envs/starter/conda-meta
 ```

-This will fix the package version of the specified packages and prevent them from changing during conda updates.

 Next, if you're on Windows / Ubuntu, do the following: